 What other bits and pieces will you need?
 Will you need a zipper?
 How long should it be?
 Will you need buttons, elastic?
 Check those out here and buy them to match your fabric.

 What Size Do I Need?

-Take your personal measurements at bust, waist and hip and compare to the measurements on the pattern envelope.
+Take your personal measurements at bust, waist, and hip and compare them to the measurements on the pattern envelope.
 You might find you fall between sizes or you fall over 2 or even three sizes like I often do.
 In that case, for a dress or blouse you should usually use your bust size (or high bust if you have a large cup size), and for a skirt or pants, use your hip size.
 You can usually adjust the waist easily.
 You can also ‘Grade' between sizes by cutting one size at the bust, and then gradually arching out to a different size line at the waist and again at the hips if you need to.

 Use the measurements to see what pattern size you are so you can follow the correct line on the pattern.

 Tip – the pattern size is not intended to correspond to your ready-to-wear clothing size.
 So do check the size chart before you buy your pattern, just in case.
 Pattern sizes may also vary depending on the manufacturer.

 Now that you have determined the pattern option you want to sew and you have noted the pattern size that you will need to cut, you can use the table to work out how much fabric you will need.
 Follow your pattern size down from the top and the view option over from the left to see how many yards of fabric you need.
 You may need to look across several rows to find your main fabric, lining, any contrasting fabric or interfacing needed.

 Note that different fabric lengths will be given for different widths.
 A narrower 45-inch fabric may need a greater length than a wider 60-inch fabric.
 Fabric with stripes, a large pattern repeat or a ‘nap' (directional print or grain in the fabric such as velvet) may need extra fabric for matching.